-7.4 Evaluation of Groundwater Dependent Ecosystem Water Use
+7.5 Evaluation of Groundwater Dependent Ecosystem Water Use

-As described in Section 6.1.4, an analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs) was conducted for water year 2019.
+As described in Section 6.1.4, an analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs) was conducted for water year 2020.
 The analysis improves the understanding of groundwater use by GDEs relative to other users in the Subbasin.
-That analysis used remote-sensing data derived from LandSat satellite data on evaporation rates to quantify the volume of evaporation and transpiration occurring when groundwater is the primary source of supply to native vegetation.
-This method will continue to be evaluated in future years.
-It may also be expanded to provide estimates of water use across the Napa Valley Subbasin during the irrigation season, to provide a cross-check or validation of irrigation water use calculated by other means.

-During 2019, in cooperation with the WICC and the Napa RCD, Napa County continued to collect observations about streamflow conditions within the Napa Valley Subbasin through the Streamflow Watch Program.57 Over 180 observations were recorded at 13 sites by trained volunteers during Water Year 2018.
-Throughout Water Year 2019, over 200 observations were recorded with now 26 sites total (Figure 5-21).
-These observations provide a useful complement to traditional stream gauge sites in the Subbasin, by providing an understanding of streamflow conditions as they change throughout the year over a broad area.
+During 2020, in cooperation with the WICC and the Napa RCD, Napa County continued to collect observations about streamflow conditions within the Napa Valley Subbasin through the Stream Watch Program.
+Over 450 observations were recorded at 26 sites by trained volunteers during Water Year 2020. total (Figure 5-28).
+These observations provide a complement to traditional stream gage sites in the Subbasin, by providing an understanding of streamflow conditions as they change throughout the year over a broader area.
 Knowledge of when wetted channels appear and recede is important in understanding baseflow influences on GDEs, including fish and other aquatic species.